cdktf/cdktf-provider-datadog/docs/securityMonitoringSuppression.python.md

 A RFC3339 timestamp giving an expiration date for the suppression rule.
 After this date, it won't suppress signals anymore.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.38.0/docs/resources/security_monitoring_suppression#expiration_date SecurityMonitoringSuppression#expiration_date}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.39.0/docs/resources/security_monitoring_suppression#expiration_date SecurityMonitoringSuppression#expiration_date}

+---

+##### `suppression_query`<sup>Optional</sup> <a name="suppression_query" id="@cdktf/provider-datadog.securityMonitoringSuppression.SecurityMonitoringSuppression.Initializer.parameter.suppressionQuery"></a>

+- *Type:* str

+The suppression query of the suppression rule.

+If a signal matches this query, it is suppressed and is not triggered.
+It uses the same syntax as the queries to search signals in the Signals Explorer.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.39.0/docs/resources/security_monitoring_suppression#suppression_query SecurityMonitoringSuppression#suppression_query}

 ---